johncorderox/Rails-API-React-Tutorial/README.md

 We are done!
 What is the takeaway?
 React will be fetching a lot of JSON data and we can reduce the uneeded attributes like `created_at` or `updated_at` that does not need to be displayed on the page.

+## Generate API key
+What is an API key?
+Well in simple terms, the key is a string that is encrypted for accessing data anonymously.
+This is a great way to secure our API and remove any malicious and sketchy users who wish to abuse the application as well.
+There are many ways to create an API key, but for this tutorial we can generate a basic and easy implementation to understand the gist of its logic.

 ## Contributing